 a) feeding back information on the child’s specific profile of strengths and difficulties – to enhance referring agents’ propensity to offer effective support;

-b) building up an extensive pool of data, illuminating the neurophysiological and biological mechanisms that underlie different neurodevelopmental problems.
+b) building up an extensive pool of data, illuminating the neurophysiological and biological mechanisms that underlie different neurodevelopmental difficulties.

 The NDAU operates within the National Institute of Mental Health’s Research Domain Criteria Initiative (RDoC).
 It takes a trans-diagnostic approach to research and intervention, focusing on the interplay between key underlying domains of human functioning (cognitive, social, regulatory, sensorimotor, positive/negative valence) and the way differences within these systems are expressed and measurable at multiple levels (e.g. physiological, behavioural, self-report, neural circuitry).

-This research will aim to contribute to this progress, with the ultimate goal of offering a targeted and flexible music-based intervention for children with specific empathy difficulties.
-Music has potential with this group as a rewarding, affectively arousing and emotionally informative base from which to build socially-relevant empathic skills for those who may struggle to do so without support.
+This research will aim to contribute to this progress, with the ultimate goal of offering a targeted and flexible music-based intervention for children with socio-emotional and behavioural difficulties.
+Music has potential with this group as a rewarding, emotionally informative base from which to build socially-relevant empathic skills for those who may struggle to do so without support.

 At present, the research has the following objectives;